sharadgupta27/paracuda/README.md

 # Paracuda III

 Paracuda is a tool designed for analyzing spectral data and developing prediction models.
-The entry point for the tool is `paracuda.py`.

 ## Dependencies